Last updated on June 6th, 2021

 The fees they charged are based on an asset under management (AUM) model.

-The more assets you have with the robo-advisor, the higher the fees you’ll have to pay.
+This means the more assets you have with the robo-advisor, the higher the fees you’ll have to pay.

 This greatly lowers the barriers to entry.
-You are able to start investing with very low costs incurred!
+You are then able to start investing with very low costs incurred!

 However, this comes as a catch.